5eqn/elaboration-scala/README.md

 - I forgot to force some values when implementing holes
 - I ignored the fact that let-bound variables exist in `env` as complicated objects, partial renaming shouldn't fail on these
 - I forgot to update the solved meta to memory (literally)
+- I forgot to check if lhs and rhs are both meta first in `unify`
+- I forgot to enable checking type of lambdas

 Here are some of my unclear points: